 Absolutely.
 Participation in all school activities, student council, sports, band, choir, is strongly encouraged to the extent that academic performance allows.
 Academics takes precedence.

-Yes, The Fall Semester has Football Games, a Homecoming Parade, the City of Chandler Halloween Festival, a field trip to Luke Air Force Base, a Joint Dodgeball Tournament with Gilbert High School AFJTOTC, and a Military Dining Out; the Spring Semester has the Chandler Police Cadets Tactical Competition, the Presentation of our National Colors at the Arizona State Capitol Senate Chambers, a Medical Field Day, a field trip to "iFly" Indoor Sky Diving, a Corps Hike at South Mountain Park, a field trip to Davis-Monthan Air Force Base, Leadership Reaction Course at Embry-Riddle Aeronautical University, the City of Chandler Easter Festival, the American Legion POW/MIA Ceremony, a Military Ball, Awards Night, and Graduation.
+Yes.
+The Fall Semester has Football Games, a Homecoming Parade, the City of Chandler Halloween Festival, a field trip to Luke Air Force Base, a field trip to "iFly" Indoor Sky Diving,a Dodgeball Tournament, and a Military Dining Out; the Spring Semester has the Chandler Police Cadets Tactical Competition, the Presentation of our National Colors at the Arizona State Capitol Senate Chambers, a Medical Field Day, a Corps Hike at South Mountain Park, a field trip to Davis-Monthan Air Force Base, a field trip to "iFly" Indoor Sky Diving, Leadership Reaction Course at Embry-Riddle Aeronautical University, the City of Chandler Easter Festival, the American Legion POW/MIA Ceremony, Awards Night ceremony, and Graduation.

 In as much as these events enhance classroom instruction and provide additional training opportunities, extra credit is offered.